MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -SiteSystemServerName

-Specifies a fully qualified domain name (FQDN) of the server that hosts the site system role.
+Specify the name of the site system server to host the reporting service point role.

 ```yaml
 Type: String